Department of Accountancy

-Our graduates consistently score higher than the national average on the CPA exam.
+Our graduates consistently score above the national average on the CPA exam.

 Whether a Fortune 500 company or a local non-profit, success requires experienced financial leadership.
 Learn the language of business with skills like auditing, tax preparation and budgeting.